JasonMMIV/AI-Search/CONTRIBUTING.md

 1. **Fork the repository**

-   To start contributing, you'll need to fork the [Page Assist repository](https://github.com/n4ze3m/page-assist) by clicking the "Fork" button at the top right of the page.
+   To start contributing, you'll need to fork the [AI Search repository](https://github.com/JasonMMIV/AI-Search) by clicking the "Fork" button at the top right of the page.

 2. **Clone your forked repository**